Prem Tinsulanonda: Prem and April 2009 protest of Thaksin's supporters

 Before and during the mass protests of Thaksin's supporters, the UDD, Thaksin started mentioning Prem's name publicly.
 UDD leaders harshly blasted Prem for meddling in politics, calling him an ammatya, or 'royal puppet', or 'aristocrat', and a threat to democracy as he had never been democratically elected but had been appointed by the king.
 Prem did not respond to these attacks.

 Regency (2016)

 Upon the death of King Bhumibol Adulyadej, Prem, at age 96, became regent of Thailand as Crown Prince Maha Vajiralongkorn asked for period of mourning before being proclaimed king.
 For the duration of Prem's regency the Privy Council appointed Thanin Kraivichien as its interim president.
-At the age of 96, Prem is the oldest regent in the history of any nation.
+At the age of 96, Prem was the oldest regent in the history of any nation.

 Personal life

 Prem never married and once declared himself to be "married" to the army.
 Prem's adoptive godson is the commander-in-chief of the Myanmar Armed Forces Min Aung Hlaing, whose father personally knew Prem.